sammyd/iOS8-day-by-day-book/manuscript/13-coreimage-detectors.md

 particularly versatile.
 As usual, the source code is available in the iOS8-day-by-day repo on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).

-Note that since it uses a camera the app has to be run on a physical device.
+W> Note that since the app uses a camera the app has to be run on a physical W> device.

 ## Detecting Rectangles